 Dry eye is the result of insufficient tears needed to lubricate the eye.
-Tears are essential for maintaining eye health and to provide crisp, clear vision.
+Tears are essential for maintaining eye health and to provide clear vision.
 Dry eye is a result of the body’s inability to produce enough tears or stable tears.
 Our doctors are trained to diagnose and treat all types of dry eye.
-The treatment options include punctual plugs, steroid eye drops, antibiotics, Restasis, and in office gland expression.
+The treatment options include punctual plugs, steroid eye drops, Antibiotics, Restasis, and in office gland expression.

 Dry eye is a common condition that occurs when your tears are not able to provide sufficient lubrication for the ocular surface.
 This can result from the eye not producing enough tears, producing poor quality of tears or from increased tear evaporation.

-The most common symptoms of dry eye are blurry vision, tearing, burning sensation or the feeling that you have sand or grit in your eye.
+The most common symptoms of dry eyes are blurry vision, tearing, burning sensation or the feeling that you have sand or grit in your eye.
 Other symptoms include eye redness, stringy mucus in the eye or around the eyes, sensitivity to light and difficulty wearing contact lenses.
 Symptoms can be fleeting but in some cases symptoms can persist for a long period of time.

 Dry eyes can be exacerbated by the environment in which you live.
 People who live in dry or windy climates where there is less moisture in the air often have a greater risk of developing dry eye.
 The winter season is also the time of year in which dry eye is more likely to occur due to the dry air and the heating conditions in our homes and cars.
 Other environmental stressors include cigarette smoke and air pollution.